Adding edge dynamics to bipartite random-access networks: The edge dynamics

 We start with the definition of forks and nucleation times, which play a crucial role in the analysis of the transition time.
 The term \textit{nucleation} is borrowed from statistical physics and refers to the first step in the spontaneous formation of a new structure starting from a metastable state.
 In our context, the new structure is represented by the state with a node in $V$ active and its neighbors in $U$ inactive.

-\begin{definizione}[\bf{Forks and nucleation times}] Given a node $v \in V$, we refer to the {\it fork} of $v$ as the complete bipartite subgraph of $G$ containing only node $v$, its neighbours in $U$ and the edges between them.
+\begin{definizione}[\bf{Forks and nucleation times}] Given a node $v \in V$, we refer to the {\it fork} of $v$ as the complete bipartite subgraph of $G$ containing only node $v$, its neighbors in $U$ and the edges between them.
 The time it takes the fork of $v$ to deactivate its nodes in $U$ and activate $v$ is called the {\it nucleation time} of the fork of $v$.
-We denote this time by $\mathcal{T}_v^Q$, where $v$ represents the activating node and $Q$ represents the state of the queues. \end{definizione}
+We denote this time by $\mathcal{T}_v^Q$ when conditioning on the state of the queues ${\bf Q}$. \end{definizione}

 In a similar way as the transition time, the nucleation times are random variables that depend on the state of the queues and on the activating forks, hence all the expectations should be interpreted as conditional expectations.